The Immigrant (2013 film): Development

-James Gray wrote the movie for Marion Cotillard and Joaquin Phoenix.
-He stated that if they hadn't wanted to do the movie, he's not sure he would have made it.
-When Gray was trying to think of a movie for Cotillard, he was talking to his brother, who found these journals from their grandfather who ran a saloon in the Lower East Side in New York in the 1920s, after he came from Kiev, and there were all these low lives frequenting the place.
-One of them was this what Gray describes as a "enigmatic, screwed-up, manipulative pimp who used to go to Ellis Island and cruise for women who came to the country by themselves."
-According to Gray in the 1920s, women trying to get into the U.S. by themselves were not let in specifically because they were targets for prostitution, but through bribery, canny pimps would get around these rules.
+When Gray was trying to think of a movie for Cotillard, he was talking to his brother, who found journals from their grandfather who ran a saloon on the Lower East Side in New York in the 1920s, after he came from Kiev, and there were all these low lives frequenting the place.
+One of them was described by Gray as "a enigmatic, screwed-up, manipulative pimp who used to go to Ellis Island and cruise for women who came to the country by themselves."
+According to Gray, in the 1920s women trying to get into the U.S. by themselves were not let in specifically because they were targets for prostitution, but through bribery, canny pimps would get around these rules.
 And so a movie idea was born.
 Gray said that he had never seen a movie on that subject.
 "Lower East Side, Ellis Island, pimps; it seemed very vivid to me.
 So I said, 'that sounds perfect,'" he told.
 However, getting Cotillard on board wasn't as easy as he'd hoped.
-The director described sending the screenplay to Cotillard, but then having to wait seven days for an answer after she had promised to read the script over a weekend.
+Gray sent the screenplay to Cotillard, but then had to wait seven days for an answer after she had promised to read the script over a weekend.
 "Well, Sunday came and went and it was like getting a colonoscopy over a week," he said of the agonizing wait for an answer.

-Gray also stated that Cotillard is the best actor he's ever worked with.
+After directing Cotillard in The Immigrant, Gray stated that she is the best actor he has ever worked with.

-Because Gray wrote about 20 pages of dialogue in Polish, Cotillard had to learn Polish to take on the role and speak English with a credible Polish accent.
-Cotillard had only two months to learn her Polish dialogue.
+Gray wrote around 20 pages of dialogue in Polish.
+Cotillard had to learn Polish to take on the role and speak English with a credible Polish accent.
+She had only two months to learn her Polish dialogue.

+Influences

+Gray said that the films that influenced The Immigrant were La Strada (1954), Diary of a Country Priest (1951), Seven Beauties (1975), Nights of Cabiria (1957) and America America (1963).
+The film's sepia-toned cinematography was inspired by old autochrome photographs, the works of cinematographers Vilmos Zsigmond and Gordon Willis, and films such as McCabe & Mrs. Miller (1971) and Heaven's Gate (1980).
+He was also inspired by Giacomo Puccini's operas that comprise Il Trittico.

+When Gray met Cotillard, she reminded him of a silent film actress because she had a "haunted quality" of Renée Jeanne Falconetti in Carl Theodor Dreyer's film The Passion of Joan of Arc (1928).
+Cotillard's character and the way she was filmed in The Immigrant were based on silent film stars such as Falconetti in The Passion of Joan of Arc (1928), and also Lillian Gish, and Louise Brooks.
+Gray said he wanted "a kind of Falconetti conception, where the face would have such meaning and would tell you so much."
+The character was also partly inspired by Italian actress Giulietta Masina.